jacob-w-gable/jacob-w-gable.github.io/index.md

 ---

 # My Portfolio
-Please note that this portfolio is a work in progress!
+Please note that this portfolio is a work in progress, and more projects will be added very soon!
 ## My Favorite Projects
 - [NLPS (Natural Lanugae Processing Script)](Projects/NLPS.md)
 ## Notable Projects